 2.5.2 If any party to a derivative can choose whether to settle in cash or by delivery then paragraph 2.5.1 (i) should be used to work out the number of shares in which you are interested.
-If it is not possible to determine precisely the number of shares in which you are taken to be interested (or have a short position) at the date when you first acquire an interest in the underlying shares through an equity derivative then you should still file a notice if the number of shares in which you are interested may exceed 5% or more of the issued shares of the listed corporation concerned.
-For example, if the number of shares on a given date in the future (and there is a minimum number that you are bound to get) then if that minimum number (together with any other shares in which you are interested) exceeds 5% or more of the issued shares of the listed corporation concerned a duty of disclosure arises on entering into the derivative.
+If it is not possible to determine the number of shares in which you are taken to be interested (or have a short position) at the date when you first acquire an interest in the underlying shares through an equity derivative then you need not file a notice.
+However, you should file a notice when you first become aware of the number of shares that will be delivered to you/will be required to be delivered by you.
+For example, if the number of shares that you will receive under an equity derivative is determined by the price of the shares on a given date in the future (and there is no minimum or maximum number that you are bound to get) then no duty of disclosure arises on entering into the derivative specifies a minimum then disclose the minimum figure.
 If the derivative specifies only a maximum then disclose the figure which is most appropriate.

 2.5.3 Continuing the example in paragraph 2.3.3 - assume that every 10 European Style Cash Settled Call Warrants 2001-2002 give the warrant holder the right to receive the cash equivalent of the average of the closing prices of one ordinary share in XYZ Ltd on the 5 business days on which quotations are available immediately preceding the exercise date minus the exercise price.
-If you hold 10,000,000 warrants, you will be taken to be interested in 1,000,000 shares.
+If you hold 10,000,000 warrants, you will taken to be interested in 1,000,000 shares.